Parshv45/Optimization-project/README.md

 ```

 ### File Descriptions:
-- **`Algorithm.py`**: The standalone script that processes an instance folder, runs the R&R optimization, and saves the output to `result.csv` and the `graphs/` directory.
+- **`Algorithm.py`**: The standalone script that processes an instance folder, runs the R&R optimization, and saves the output to `result.csv`.
 - **`instanceX/`**: Dedicated folders for each of the 12 test cases.
   - **`couriers.csv`**: Defines courier IDs, their starting locations, and load capacities.
   - **`deliveries.csv`**: Details each delivery's ID, capacity requirement, pickup location, dropoff location, and time window start.